-We love specific things about coffee, but the one thing that we all treasure is a cup of full and richly flavoured coffee.
+We love specific things about coffee, but the one thing that we all treasure is a cup of full and richly flavored coffee.
 This Hawaiian Kona Coffee Extra Fancy is full-bodied, and it has a rich but a straightforward mellow character.
 The delicious taste of the coffee results from the low acid levels of the coffee as well as the heady aroma.
 It also has a complex but delightful winy taste.

 Notes: Roasting takes place after you place your order.
 To maintain the freshness of the coffee, the coffee is vacuum packed then sealed.

 While the aroma of Kona Peaberry Coffee is intoxicating and leaves you nodding even before that first sip, the taste is out of the world.
-As soon as it touches your tongue, you feel the nutty, smooth and luscious mix of flavours that makes you look forward to the next sip.
+As soon as it touches your tongue, you feel the nutty, smooth and luscious mix of flavors that makes you look forward to the next sip.
 You may even replace your cup with a bigger mug!

-Roast Type: Light Medium Roast
+Roast Type: Medium

 Notes: There are two main types of Lion 100% Kona Coffee; the Lion 24K Kona 7oz and the Lion 24K Kona French Roast 7oz.